Fallout | Fallout 2 | Fallout 3 | Fallout: New Vegas | Fallout 4

 - Hello, [Insert Name Here]: You get to name the protagonist at the start of the game, and since most of the dialogue is in text only most other characters will call you by that name.

 - Heroes Love Dogs: Out of all his companions he seems to miss Dogmeat the most.

 - Idiot Hero: Playing a character whose INT score is lower than 4 provides rather hilarious results.
 The full effects arguably count as a Deconstruction of the Idiot Hero: your character is functionally retarded and learning new skills becomes extremely difficult.
 Most of the Wasteland will treat you as a joke, and many quests can't be started because your speech is far too impaired to hold a normal conversation.

-- One-Man Army: If his memoirs are any indication then he had few allies with him in his journey, most to all of whom died at some point or another.
+- One-Man Army: If his memoirs are any indication then he had few allies with him in his journey, most of whom died at some point or another.
 He also indicates that the way he resolved problems, typically with super mutants, involved him going guns blazing.

 - Protagonist Without a Past: Averted if you pick one of the three pre-made characters, who each have a short backstory.
 Otherwise played straight.
 Justified for the most part since you have never been outside Vault 13 before and were probably just like any other vault dweller.